The Wolf Woman

 The Wolf Woman is a 1916 silent era drama motion picture starring Louise Glaum, Howard C. Hickman, and Charles Ray.

 The film was directed by Raymond B. West and produced by Thomas H. Ince, the screenplay was written by C. Gardner Sullivan.
-The film is unrelated to, and not to be confused with, the later 1927 novel bearing the same title written by Arthur Stringer, nor the 1994 novel Wolf-Woman by Sherryl Jordan.

 Plot

 Leila Aradella (played by Glaum), a young and egotistical woman, finds pleasure from preying on weak men with her charm and beauty.
 John Morton (played by Hickman), a brilliant lawyer, is ruined both morally and financially by her.
 Rex Walden (played by Ray), the big-hearted son of a society matron, Mrs. Walden (played by Claire), then falls for Leila and proposes marriage.

 The family and friends of Rex, who has become her complete slave, protest his decision, believing that Leila is trouble.
 Mrs. Walden sends his older brother, Franklin Walden (played by Standing), to attempt to stop Leila from playing with Rex's affections.
 Franklin, however, falls in love with her himself.

 When Rex learns that Leila has left him for his brother, he is driven to commit suicide by her callous behavior.
 Mrs. Walden, now desperate, enlists Adele Harley (played by Temple), a girl of strong moral character, to win Franklin's affections away from Leila.

 Franklin is gradually drawn away from Leila and Adele's victory causes Leila to lose her confidence.
 In a drunken and angry state, Leila falls through a massive mirror and her face is cut by a shard of glass.
 After "marring the beauty of her face so utterly that her power to charm men is forever lost," the permanently disfigured Leila ends up a broken and lonely woman.